doomguy/chimera/README.md

 Just send in your pull request if you feel like it.

 ## Versioning
-We use [SemVer](http://semver.org/) for versioning.
+[SemVer](http://semver.org/) is used for versioning.
 For the versions available, see the [tags on this repository](https://github.com/doomguy/chimera/tags).

 ## Authors
 * **doomguy** - *Initial work* - [doomguy](https://github.com/doomguy)